Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 ### upload-samples.ps1

-What this script does
+What this script does:

-1. Enables the storage account specified in `config.json` file to host static website
+1. Enables the storage account specified in `config.json` file to host static website.
-2. Uploads to the blob storage the samples
+2. Uploads to the blob storage the samples.
 3. Prints the URL to access the static website.
-4. Extracts license URLs from manifest.
-To extract them, it performs the following steps:
-   - Downloads the DASH DRM protected manifest from the generated URL
-   - Opens the manifest and finds the XPath /MPD/Period/AdaptationSet/ContentProtection/laurl/licenseUrl.
-This node contains the license URL for Widevine
-   - The license URLs for PlayReady are generated with the host of Widevine’s license URL, plus /PlayReady/
-   - The license URLs for FairPlay are generated with the host of Widevine’s license URL, plus /FairPlay/

-Requirements
+Requirements:

 - `setup.ps1` executed beforehand
 - The following fields must be filled in the `config.json` file:
   - `ResourceGroup`
   - `StorageAccount`
-  - `FairPlayPublicCertPath` Only if FairPlay is configured
+  - `FairPlayPublicCertPath` Only if FairPlay is configured.

-Run
+Run:

 ```powershell
 .\upload-samples.ps1